F5 rSeries Planning Guide Source |

 Here you’ll have the option to Upload or Import a new F5OS image.
 If you choose Import, you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
 If you choose Upload you will be able to upload an image directly from your local client machine via the browser.

-Alternatively, you may also upload images to the controller through the System Settings -> File Utilities page.
+Alternatively, you may also upload images to the rSeries appliance via the System Settings -> File Utilities page.
 You can select the images/staging option from the drop-down menu to import new F5OS-A images.
 Once uploaded into the staging area, they will be imported and made available for upgrades after a brief delay.

 After the upload completes, it will take some time for it to be fully imported and verified.
 At that point it should show up in the CLI and webUI.
-If you don’t see it immediately, be patient and wait a few minutes for it to show up as it will not show up until the file has been verified.
+If you don’t see it immediately, be patient and wait a few minutes for it to show up as it may take come time to verify the image file.
 Inside the ISO file are two different types of software, the OS and the Service.
 All three types should be displayed in the Software Management page.
 In the example below the ISO for version 1.0.0-11432 consists of an OS and Service with the same version number.

 Boston-r10900-1# file import remote-host 10.255.0.142 remote-file /upload/F5OS-A-1.0.0-11432.R5R10.iso local-file images/staging/F5OS-A-1.0.0-11432.R5R10.iso username corpuser insecure